Davygod/KEST2/windows_verkefni.md

 Windows cannot open the file message is displayed.
 Question:
 What does the column farthest to the right show?
   * System error occurred.
-Username or Pa
+Username or Password
 ### 11.3.2.7 Lab - System Utilities
 * What was the path you use to navigate to the __Event Viewer__?
   * Right click on the Start button and select __Event Viewer__